 - Upon a termination of the executive's continued service by us without cause, by the executive due to his resignation for good reason, or due to his death or disability (a "qualifying termination"), all of the then-unvested RSUs will fully vest in connection with such termination.
-In the event of such qualifying termination, any of our Class A common stock deliverable in settlement of vested RSUs will be delivered on the date such RSUs would have otherwise vested. - In the event of a Change in Control (as defined in our 2021 Omnibus Incentive Plan) of the Company, if either (i) the RSUs are not otherwise continued, converted, assumed, or replaced by the Company, a member of the company group or a successor entity; or (ii) the executive experiences a qualifying termination at any time following a Change in Control in which the RSUs are continued, converted, assumed, or replaced by the Company, a member of the company group or a successor entity; or (iii) the executive experiences a qualifying termination at any time following a Change in Control in which the RSUs are continued, converted, assumed, or replaced by the Company, a member of the company group or a successor entity, all of the then-unvested RSUs will fully vest in connection with such Change in Control or qualifying termination, as applicable.
+In the event of such qualifying termination, any of our Class A common stock deliverable in settlement of vested RSUs will be delivered on the date such RSUs would have otherwise vested. - In the event of a Change in Control (as defined in our 2021 Omnibus Incentive Plan) of the Company, if either (i) the RSUs are not otherwise continued, converted, assumed, or replaced by the Company, a member of the company group or a successor entity; or (ii) the executive experiences a qualifying termination at any time following a Change in Control in which the RSUs are continued, converted, assumed, or replaced by the Company, a member of the company group or a successor entity, all of the then-unvested RSUs will fully vest in connection with such Change in Control or qualifying termination, as applicable.

 Performance-Based Stock Units.
 The PSUs consist of three tranches that will remain outstanding and eligible to vest over various performance periods over a four-year period following the grant date, based on the achievement of enterprise value CAGR levels.
-The Tranche I PSUs will vest for each performance period only if we achieve an enterprise value CAGR of at least 15% for such performance period, the Tranche II PSUs will vest for each performance period only if we achieve an enterprise value CAGR of at least 25% for such performance period and the Tranche III PSUs will vest for each performance period only if we achieve an enterprise value CAGR of at least 35% for such performance period, subject to the executive's continued employment through the last day of each applicable performance period (except as described below).
-20% of each tranche will be eligible to vest for the performance period beginning on the date of grant and ending on the first, second, and third anniversaries of June 15, 2021, and 40% will be eligible to vest for the grant date will be automatically terminated without consideration.
+The Tranche I PSUs will vest for each performance period only if we achieve an enterprise value CAGR of at least 15% for such performance period, the Tranche II PSUs will vest for each performance period and the Tranche III PSUs will vest for each performance period only if we achieve an enterprise value CAGR of at least 25% for such performance period and the Tranche III PSUs will vest for each performance period only if we achieve an enterprise value CAGR of at least 25% for such performance period and the Tranche III PSUs will vest for each performance period only if we achieve an enterprise value CAGR of at least 35% for such performance period, subject to the executive's continued employment through the last day of each applicable performance period (except as described below).
+20% of each tranche will be eligible to vest for the performance periods beginning on the date of grant and ending on the first, second, and third anniversaries of June 15, 2021, and 40% will be eligible to vest for the performance period beginning on the date of grant and ending on June 15, 2025.
+Any PSUs that do not vest prior to the fourth anniversary of the grant date will be automatically terminated without consideration.
 The PSUs are subject to the following vesting acceleration terms:

-Upon a qualifying termination of the executive prior to June 15, 2025, in lieu of the vesting eligibility of each tranche as described above, the executive will receive 25% vesting for each tranche with respect to each of the four performance periods, with linear interpolation between performance periods based on the number of days in the performance period in which the termination of employment occurs between the last day of the immediately preceding completed performance period and the date of such termination.
+• Upon a qualifying termination of the executive prior to June 15, 2025, in lieu of the vesting eligibility of each tranche as described above, the executive will receive 25% vesting for each tranche with respect to each of the four performance periods, with linear interpolation between performance periods based on the number of days in the performance period in which the termination of employment occurs between the last day of the immediately preceding completed performance period and the date of such termination.
 In addition, an additional 25% of each tranche will remain outstanding and eligible to vest based on the enterprise value CAGR on the date of the first anniversary following the executive's termination of employment.